ZeyadHamed16/ZeyadHamed16/README.md

 - 🔭 I’m currently working on **backend development using Laravel and PHP**.

-- 🌱 I’m currently learning **advanced Laravel concepts, Docker, and scalable backend architecture**.
+- 🌱 I’m currently learning **advanced Laravel concepts and scalable backend architecture**.

 - 📫 How to reach me **zeyad0hamed1@gmail.com**